Agis36/public/MathQuest/PRIVACY_POLICY.md

 If you delete the app or clear the app data, this information is permanently lost because we do not sync it to a cloud server.

 ### C. Microphone Usage & Voice Data
-MathQuest AI allows children to answer questions using their voice.
+MathQuest AI allows users to answer questions using their voice.
 *   **Usage:** The microphone is accessed only when the "Microphone" button is active during gameplay.
 *   **Processing:** Voice data is processed in real-time by your device's operating system (Android Speech Services or Apple Speech Recognition).
 *   **Storage:** We do **not** record, save, or upload audio recordings to our servers.